david-cortes/cmfrec/README.md

 ## Update 2020-03-20

 The package has been rewritten in C with Python wrappers.
-If you've used earlier versions of this package which relied on Tensorflow for the calculations (and before that, Casadi), the optimal hyperparameters will be very different now as it has changed some details of the loss function such as not dividing some terms by the number of entries.
+If you've used earlier versions of this package which relied on Tensorflow for the calculations, the optimal hyperparameters will be very different now as it has changed some details of the loss function such as not dividing some terms by the number of entries.

 The new version is faster, multi-threaded, and has some new functionality, but if for some reason you still need the old one, it can be found under the git branch "tensorflow".